-- The developer performed functional tests in the personalisation phase (Phase 6.2 according to the life cycle of BSI-PP-0002-2001 [12]) and operational phase (Phase 7) of the TOE and covered all the TSF and related subfunctions. - The security functionality of the TOE in the Initialisation phase (Phase 6.1) is covered by evaluator's independent tests. - Test suites were implemented in accordance with the functional specification of the TOE in order to verify the TOE's compliance with its expected behaviour. - The tests were performed on a smartcard emulator and on the test samples with ICAO Application.
+- The developer performed functional tests in the personalisation phase (Phase 6.2) and operational phase (Phase 7) of the TOE and covered all the TSF and related subfunctions. - The security functionality of the TOE in the Initialisation phase (Phase 6.1) is covered by evaluator's independent tests. - Test suites were implemented in accordance with the functional specification of the TOE in order to verify the TOE's compliance with its expected behaviour.

+The tests were performed on a smartcard emulator and on the test samples with ICAO Application.